JumpmanFR/MotherInternational/README.md

 # MOTHER INTERNATIONAL
-A proposition for a Web version of Mother International, the MOTHER-series focused multipatcher program from Mother Forever.
+A proposition for a Web version of Mother International, the MOTHER-series focused multipatcher program from Mother Forever.\
-The patching mechanism is a modified version of Marc Robledo’s *Rom Patcher JS*.
+The patching mechanism relies on a modified version of Marc Robledo’s *Rom Patcher JS*.

 ## FEATURES